RanishkaGunathilake/MedicineReminderApplication/README.md

-# 💊 Medicine Reminder Application

-An Android-based Medicine Reminder Application developed using Java and SQLite.
-This application allows users to securely register, log in, and manage their daily medicine schedules with reminder days, times, and notes.
+MEDIPLUS is an Android based medicine reminder application developed using Java and SQLite.
+This application allows users to securely register, log in and manage their daily medicine schedules with reminder days, times and also special notes.

----

-## 📱 Overview
+## Overview of the Application

-The Medicine Reminder Application is designed to help users organize and manage their medication schedules efficiently.
-Each user has a secure account, and all medicine records are stored separately per user.
+MEDIPLUS is designed to help users organize and manage their medication schedules efficiently.
+Each user has a secure account and all medicine records are stored separately per user.

-The system includes authentication, full CRUD operations for medicines, scheduling with reminder days and times, and strong validation rules to ensure correct data entry.
+The system includes authentication, full CRUD operations for medicines, scheduling with reminder days and times and strong validation rules to ensure correct data entry.

----

-## 🔐 Features
+## Features

 ### User Authentication
 - Secure user registration